Randolph College’s 2018-19 academic year is officially underway, and there are several new faces among the faculty.

 I am teaching Stagecraft and working with lab students in the scene shop.

 Describe your teaching style.
 What can students expect out of your classes?

 This is a hard question.
 I use a philosophy that creates a safe place for risks.
 I believe that students learn best, with such a hands-on field as theatre, when they are in an environment that allows them a safe place to take risks.
 The idea is that students are encouraged do something different, and if they don’t succeed, then they can build on that experience and do it better next time.
 This field requires critical thinking and bringing together theories of study in a new way to fit the production or the technical aspect.
 I believe that learning technical theatre should be fun, challenging, exciting, and a bit weird.

 What are your initial impressions of Randolph and its students?

 Generally the main impression is caring.
 It is evident that the faculty and staff and administration care about the students and their education.
 The interaction I have witnessed from student to student is one of respect and pride and acceptance.

 What sorts of hobbies or fun activities do you enjoy outside of the classroom?

 I love to read.
 At lunch or dinner or any down time, I’ll be reading a book.
 I also am an avid moviegoer.
 I tend to see two to three movies a month, dependent on if they look good or not.
 Every week I try to make at least one new food dish.
 Cooking and baking are great stress reducers.
 I like to hike, go to museums and zoos, and play with my cats.
-I play the cello, though I don’t practice as much as I should.Tags: faculty, Heather Sinclair, new faculty, theatre
+I play the cello, though I don’t practice as much as I should.Tags: faculty, Heather Sinclair, new faculty, performing arts, theatre